mackenziekbrooks/dci102-f20-humanities-data/docs/schedule.md

 **For Thursday:**

-* Read through Activithy 3.4, including the report to prepare for our in-class activity.
+* Read through Activity 3.4, including the report to prepare for our in-class activity.
 * Read over the [Process](process.md) section and bring questions.
 * Read [Big?
 Smart?
 Clean?
 Messy?
 Data in the Humanities](http://journalofdigitalhumanities.org/2-3/big-smart-clean-messy-data-in-the-humanities/)